iszczesniak/cpp/memory/index.md

-The modern call convention allows the place for the return value be allocated anywhere in memory (not only on the stack, but also on the heap, or in the memory for the global and static data), and passing to a function the address of the place in a processor register (e.g., RDI for x86, Linux, and GCC), so that the function can create the return value at the pointed address.
-We don't need a temporary place, but only an extra register.
+The modern call convention allows the place for the return value be allocated anywhere in memory (not only on the stack, but also on the heap, or in the memory for the global and static data), and passing to a function the address of the place, so that the function can create the return value at the place pointed.
+We don't need a temporary place anymore.
+For instance, for x86, Linux, and GCC, the address is passed to a function on the stack last, while to a constructor in the RDI register.

 The following example demonstrates that a result can be returned anywhere (as the modern call convention allows), and not only on the